Sunday, April 7, 2013

 My blog is a direct result of my respect and admiration for Roger Ebert, not only as a critic and writer, but as a human being.
 There are a few movies about which I’ve never written because his reviews are so powerfully imprinted on my mind.
 I have to make a conscious decision not to quote him every time I write.
 His reviews radiate a kind of joy in watching movies, and reflect the wisdom gained in life experiences that influenced his point of view.

 Now there will be no more new Ebert reviews to look forward to.
 I suspect that a couple more books might be published, but we’ll have to wait and see.
-In the meantime I can look at my bookshelves and see thousands of pages of writing that have influenced me, not only how I watch movies, but how I write, and have introduced me to countless movies and books I might have otherwise missed.
-Roger Ebert’s work added to my life and I will be forever grateful.
+In the meantime, I can look at my bookshelves and see thousands of pages of writing that have influenced me, not only how I watch movies, but how I write, and have introduced me to countless movies and books I might have otherwise missed.
+Roger Ebert’s work added to my life, and I will be forever grateful.

 Here are the last words of his final blog entry, written so soon before his death, which now seem strangely appropriate: “So on this day of reflection I say again, thank you for going on this journey with me.
 I’ll see you at the movies.”